 Advocating for Individuals & Families Effected by Drunk Drivers Throughout Colorado

 When a drunk driver injures or kills someone, victims deserve accountability, justice, and compensation.
 As Denver’s drunk driving injury attorneys, we have seen first-hand the havoc and pain intoxicated drivers cause.
-That is why Parrish and Jennings have zero tolerance for drunk driving and fight tirelessly on behalf of clients whose lives have been turned upside-down by such irresponsibility and negligence.
+That is why Parrish & Jennings have zero tolerance for drunk driving and fight tirelessly on behalf of clients whose lives have been turned upside-down by such irresponsibility and negligence.

 Too Many People Get Behind the Wheel After Too Many Drinks.
 Too Many Americans Are Hurt or Killed as a Result.